Florida State Road 20: Walton County

 Briefly after crossing the county line, SR 20 continues southeast before turning east into Choctaw Beach, skirting along the Choctawhatchee Bay, as a two lane road.
 Upon leaving Choctaw Beach, the speed limit increases from 45 mph to 55-60 mph into Portland, intersecting Eglin Site C-6 before intersecting County Road 83A, a loop road, twice in Freeport.
 Shortly after the second intersection with CR 83A, the road intersects US 331 Business, which happens to be US 331's old alignment through Freeport.
 SR 20 shortly after intersects US 331, exiting the town shortly after.
 Throughout the rest of Walton County, SR 20 does not intersect many roads other than SR 81 in Bruce, continuing eastbound.

-Washington County
+Washington County and Bay County

 SR 20 is very short through Washington County, only intersecting SR 79 in Ebro leading to Panama City Beach/Bonifay.
 The road runs for 5 miles before straddling the Washington/Bay county line for another 6 miles before veering southeast into Bay County.

-Bay County

 Only about a mile after completely going into Bay County, SR 20 intersects SR 77, passing by several lakes for a few miles before turning northeast.
 The road intersects Blue Springs Road, then turning directly east and running close to the Washington County line, but still entirely in Bay County.
 After the county line ends, the road heads straight east, intersecting US 231 between Fountain and Youngstown, and then enters Calhoun County.